keithrbennett/keithrbennett.github.io/blog/_posts/2019-04-14-boost-your-shell-scripting-with-ruby-and-rexe.md

 ### Input Modes

 Rexe tries to make it simple and convenient for you to handle standard input, and in different ways.
 Here is the help text relating to input modes:

 ```
--m, --input_mode MODE      Mode with which to handle input (i.e. what `self` will be in your code):
+-m, --input_mode MODE      Input preprocessing mode (determines what `self` will be):
-  -ml  line mode; each line is ingested as a separate string
+                             -ml  line; each line is ingested as a separate string
-  -me  enumerator mode
+                             -me  enumerator (each_line on STDIN or File)
-  -mb  big string mode; all lines combined into single multiline string
+                             -mb  big string; all lines combined into one string
-  -mn  (default) no input mode; no special handling of input; self is an Object.new
+                             -mn  none (default); no input preprocessing;
+                                  self is an Object.new
 ```

 The first three are _filter_ modes; they make standard input available to your code as `self`.

 The last (and default) is the _executor_ mode.
 It merely assists you in executing the code you provide without any special implicit handling of standard input.
 Here is more detail on these modes:

 #### -ml "Line" Filter Mode

 In this mode, your code would be called once per line of input, and in each call, `self` would evaluate to each line of text:

 ```
 ➜  ~   echo "hello\ngoodbye" | rexe -ml puts reverse